 Below is the street view of the museum from Google Maps.

 The American Kennel Club Museum of Dog.
-This museum of canine-related artwork was located in St. Louis, Missouri for 30 years, but is relocating to mid-town Manhattan where it will open in February 2019 in the same building as AKC headquarters (with access to the library, archives and collection).
+This museum of canine-related artwork was located in St. Louis, Missouri for 30 years, but relocated and reopened in mid-town Manhattan in February 2019 in the same building as AKC headquarters (with access to the library, archives and collection).

 See for more information, see American Kennel Club Museum of the Dog returns to New York City February 2019